caheredia/medical_data_analysis/README.md

 # medical_data_analysis
 See rendered notebook [here](https://nbviewer.jupyter.org/github/caheredia/medical_data_analysis/blob/master/data_exploration.ipynb)

 Raw data saved to the `data/raw/` folder and processed is in `data/processed/` folder.
+Processed data is saved as a pickle file.

 ## Instructions